 The business world is now a digital one.
-Professionals and users are looking to do and keep everything digital–even signing documents.
-Users are turning to access a quick way to deal with e-signatures without having to print, sign, and re-scan the form.
+Professionals and users are looking to do and keep everything digital–even signing PDF documents.
+Users are turning to access a quick way to deal with e-signatures without having to print, sign, and re-scan contracts and forms.

 Signing PDFs and Forms with Google Docs

 If you’re looking for a quick sign-and-go tool, you can use Google Docs in conjunction with the add-ons available.

 You can essentially sign uncomplicated PDF documents if you upload them as MS Word documents first.
 So if you have simple PDF documents that only need a signature to complete it, convert your PDF to Word first.

 1. Upload and open your Word document in GoogleDocs.

 2. Click on the Add-ons tab and add the HelloSign Add-on.